What is Child-Pays-For-Parent (CPFP)?

 • Broadcast the Child Transaction: Send the child transaction to the network.

-Wallets that support CPFP will often have built-in features to facilitate these steps, making it easier for you to implement this strategy without in-depth technical knowledge.
+Wallets that support CPFP transactions will often have built-in features to facilitate these steps, making it easier for you to implement this strategy without in-depth technical knowledge.

 Benefits Child-Pays-For-Parent